Test before you invest: Proven market validation strategies to guarantee product-market fit

 Prototyping can function as an invaluable tool for market validation, primarily because having a working version of your intended product allows for more robust product testing.

-Allowing test users to interact with a prototype version of your product can unlock better insights into what works and what doesn’t.
+Prototype testing allows your users to interact with a low-fidelity version of your product and can unlock better insights into what works and what doesn’t.
 It means people aren’t imagining a product explained to them in words.
 Instead, they get to actually use the product, and better imagine themselves using it outside of the test.

 Having a prototype also allows for usability testing.
-When undertaken with test users working on a real, albeit early-stage product, usability testing tools can give vital early feedback on the product’s design and UX, helping to create a better product down the line.
+Working on a real, albeit early-stage, product with usability testing tools can give vital early feedback on the product’s design and UX, helping to create a better product down the line.

 Usability testing